Music Library

 You can manage the list of your favorite songs.

-• Simultaneous Editing: Enable this option to add a song to the favorites list in both the music library and the files section simultaneously.
+• Simultaneous Editing — when enabled, adding a song to favorites adds it both in the music library and the files section at once.

-• Delete List: You can delete the entire list of favorite songs.
+• Delete List — delete the entire list of favorite songs.

-• Export Songs List: Similar to the Recents section, you can export the list of your favorite tracks in different formats: M3U, CSV, or TXT.
+• Export Songs List — similar to Recents, export the favorites list to M3U, CSV, or TXT.

 Delete Library

-This action will erase the music library database, but it will leave your music files untouched.
+This action will erase the music library database, but it will leave your music files untouched on storage.

 Content Loading Limit